jalal246/builderz/README.md

 7. If there's no targeted format, it generates default formats (cjs, umd, es) one cycle minified with map and the second is not.

-> Note: I am aware of existence bugs but keep working to enhance the next
-> versions that's include adding more tests.

 ```bash
 npm install builderz
 ```